jandk/tinycast/README.md

 ## Why

-I had an implementation lingering in [Valen](https://github.com/jandk/valen), and turning it into a shared library that can be reused by others wasn't too much trouble.
+I had an implementation lingering in [Valen](https://github.com/jandk/valen), and turning it into a shared library that others can reuse wasn't too much trouble.
-Also helps fixing any remaining issues that I had with it, and writing documentation and some basic tests.
+Also helps to fix any remaining issues that I had with it, writing documentation and some basic tests.
 Can be used for both reading and writing files — without adopting a full DCC or a heavyweight engine SDK.
 `tinycast` gives you a typed, model-centric API that feels like the file: nodes, properties, buffers.